n04x/poke-pac/README.md

 ## R3) Advanced Networked Multiplayer Pacman Game
 The Master Balls (power dots) are located at each corner of the map.
+When a player eat one, it will provide a temporary speed buff (1.5x) as well as a new aspect which is the evolved *(last evolution)* aspect of the pokemon that allow him to eat Gengar NPC and to eliminate other Player from the game.

 ## Sources
 Bulbasaur, Charmander, Gengar, Pikachu, Squirtle, and Pokeball/Masterball https://www.models-resource.com/3ds/pokemonxy/